I think it's ironic that the NFL limits the use of its most recognizable brand by controlling

 This month, I have three book recommendations that will help you speak directly to your donors.
 If you don't have the time to read the books, at least click the authors' names and follow these thought leaders' blogs.

-Seeing Through A Donor's Eyes, by Tom Ahern
+Seeing Through A Donor's Eyes, book by Tom Ahern

-The Nonprofit Marketing Guide, by Kivi Leroux Miller
+The Nonprofit Marketing Guide, book by Kivi Leroux Miller

 Third Sector Consulting helps nonprofits find more funders and win more grants.